What is worm farming?

 - spicy food, chilli, onion, garlic

 After a few months or when a layer is full, you should harvest the casts.
 Remove the top layer and take off the bottom layer.
 This bottom layer contains the casts.
 It is ready when few worms can be seen.
 Remove any worm tea from the bottom level.
 (When using, dilute to the colour of weak tea, usually about 1:10).

 When one working layer is full, you can add another layer to your worm farm.
 Place a new layer on top of the old one and then add bedding (paper/ straw/manure) and then add more food scraps.
 Add food only to the new layer.
 The worms will migrate slowly to the food layer.

 If you have large layers in your plastic bin and you want to harvest casts earlier, you could add a layer of chicken wire instead of a new plastic layer.

 For worm farm stockists, refer to the Council's subsidy coupon.
-Download the compost subsidy coupon or call the Council on +64 3 546 0200.
+Download the composting subsidy voucher (2MB PDF) or call the Council on +64 3 546 0200.

 Common worm farming problems

 If you are having problems with your worm farm, check out these common issues and solutions.

 Too much for the worm population